Systemcluster/wrappe/README.md

 * Automatic transfer of resources including icons and version information
 * Platform support for Windows, macOS, Linux and more

-With wrappe you can bundle applications and their files into single executables.
-The packed files are automatically decompressed when the executable is launched.
-This allows distributing your application as a single file without the need for an installer, while resulting in a smaller file size and faster startup than many alternatives.
+With wrappe you can distribute your application and its files as a single executable without the need for an installer, while resulting in a smaller file size and faster startup than many alternatives.

 ## Usage